xinnian999/vue-form-craft/docs/en/schema.md

     {
-      "label": "Username", // Label of the form item "component": "input", // Component used for the form item "props": {
+      "label": "Username", // Label of the form item "component": "input", // Component used for the form item "componentProps": {
-        // Props passed to the component, supporting all the props of the element-plus component "placeholder": "Please enter your username"
+        // ComponentProps passed to the component, supporting all the componentProps of the element-plus component "placeholder": "Please enter your username"
       },
       "name": "username" // Unique identifier, i.e., the value key